tjmahr/tjmahr.github.io/_pages/about.md

 permalink: /about.html
 ---

 In a phrase: Speech pathologist turned data scientist.
-In a sentence:
 I wrangle data, crunch numbers, plot pictures, and fit models to study how children with cerebral palsy learn to communicate.

 I earned my Ph.D. in communication sciences and disorders in Madison, Wisconsin.
 On paper, I was studying speech development, word recognition and word learning